 The cost of attending conferences, workshops, symposiums, or other dissemination venues are eligible for reimbursement.
 Researchers should keep the receipts or other materials that document the registration fee associated with attendance.

-Meal claims must be necessary, reasonable, and allocable.
+Meal claims must be actual, reasonable, and necessary.
 For any claim in excess of the maximum rates, the researcher must present a receipt and demonstrate the cost was incurred due because it was beyond their control.
 Maximums are based on actual expenses, not per diems.
 The current meal reimbursement rates are available in the UW TravelWise Portal.

-Other expenses are permitted if they are necessary, reasonable, and allocable for the conduct of University business, such as photocopying, Internet, fax, or telephone services or charges.
+Other expenses are permitted if they are reasonable, allocable, and necessary for the conduct of University business, such as photocopying, Internet, fax, or telephone services or charges.
 Keep receipts to verify charges; additional justification may be necessary for some expenses.

 Taxi, Limousine, and Shuttle Services